 Ashgabat, a capital like no other

-Have in mind that internet is almost non-existent in Turkmenistan and heavily controlled by the government.
+Have in mind that the internet is almost non-existent in Turkmenistan and heavily controlled by the government.
 There are only 4 internet cafes in the capital with a horrific connection.
 On top of that, there are pictures of the president everywhere just to remind you that the big brother is watching.

 The forgotten city of Merv

 Located in the middle of the Silk Road, Merv was arguably the largest city in the world in the 10th century.
-After the establishment of the Silk Road, the city of Merv was growing with the speed of light.
+After the establishment of the Silk Road, the city of Merv was growing at the speed of light.
 Until Genghis Kahn’s son slaughtered 700,000 people in 1221.
 Today, this is the largest archeological site in Central Asia and a place where the empires of Alexander the Great, Genghis Kahn and the Soviet Union meet.
 The whole place just smells of history and it seems like it connects these three, at first sight, completely unrelated empires.
 If you’re a sucker for history (like me) Merv is a place you need to visit at least once in your life.

 The door to hell